one-2/portfolio-site-react/README.md

 This is my portfolio site!
 I want to be able to bring my ideas to the world quickly and at low cost, so I'm building myself a portfolio site in the MERN stack.
 This project will give me a custom platform to share information with the world.
 Simultaneously, I'm developing the skills I need to rapidly prototype and ship software products on future projects.

 ### Status
-I just finished **Stage 1.7**: "writing a formal project plan and README."
+I just finished **Stage 1.7**: "Write a formal project plan and README."

-I'm now working on  **Stage 1.8**: "Refactor my Stage 1 work."
+I'm now working on  **Stage 1.8**: "Refactor my Stage 1 work, to implement
+    - SOLID design principles.
+    - Newest, minimal Bootstrap syntax.
+    - Self-documenting, or docstring'd, code."

 ### Goals
 My ambitions for this project are: